Tierion/boltbox/simnet/README.md

 1. Confirm mined blocks and that Alice has a spendable balance
 1. Start up two more containers: Bob and Carol.
 These will be backed by light clients, neutrino nodes pointed to the btcd full node started earlier.
-1. Fund bob and carol's wallets (Alice will pay each of them approx. 25% of her balance if they are unfunded)
+1. Fund bob and carol's wallets (Alice will pay each of them approximately 25% of her balance if they are unfunded)
-1. Mine 1 block with btcd container to confirm the balance
+1. Mine 1 block with btcd container to confirm the funding transactions
 1. Add peers- Alice will connect to bob and bob will connect to carol (skips if already connected)
 1. Open channels- Alice will open a channel with bob and bob will open one with carol, both pushing a quarter of the balance to the peer
+1. Mine 10 blocks to lock in channel funding transactions

+Once this is done you will have:
+- Bitcoin Simnet blockchain with height of at least 417 blocks
+- Alice node funded with an on-chain balance and 1 funded channel opened with Bob
+- Bob node funded with an on-chain balance and 2 funded channels, one with Alice and one with Carol
+- Carol node funded with an on-chain balance and 1 funded channel opened with Bob

 ### Interacting with your network
 Once the network is bootstrapped the script will display information about the network and all the